AI Character Generator

 How many credits does each character cost?

-Between 1 and 5 credits depending on the model you pick.
-Flux Schnell and SDXL cost 1 credit.
-Flux Dev and Imagen 3 cost 2.
-Flux Pro and Ideogram cost 3.
-Nano Banana (premium quality) costs 5.
-You get 3 free credits when you sign up; after that, credit packs start at $4.99 for 50 credits.
+Between 2 and 3 credits depending on the model you pick.
+Flux Dev and Hyper Realistic cost 2.
+Ideogram and Nano Banana 2 cost 3.
+You get 3 free credits when you sign up; train a personal model and generate on a subscription plan after that.

 What aspect ratio are characters generated at?